 ELIF

-Parents who are looking for a meaningful name that is sort of worldly need look no farther than Elif.
-The name has several meanings, although Elif — or "Alif" is actually the first letter in both the Arabic and Hebrew alphabets.
-Recently, author Elif Batuman hit it big with her debut novel, The Idiot.
+Parents who are looking for a meaningful name that is sort of worldly need look no further than Elif.
+The name has several meanings, although Elif — or “Alif” is actually the first letter in both the Arabic and Hebrew alphabets.
+Elif Batuman is also the author of the novel The Idiot.

 JUSTUS